Reservoir Computing Approach to Quantum State Measurement

 These quantities evolve stochastically during individual measurements: samples of $J(t)$ and $\langle \hat{d}+\hat{d}^\dagger\rangle_c({t})$ are depicted in Fig~\ref{fig:filterDyn}(c).
-The measurement signals $J(t)$ are dominated by noise $\xi(t)$, and the measurement process produces backaction on the quantum state, resulting in the sudden jump seen for the JC sample.
-By taking the ensemble average of many measurement records however, one recovers the unconditional system dynamics described previously and in Appendix \ref{app:readout}.
+The measurement signals $J(t)$ are dominated by noise $\xi(t)$, and the measurement process produces backaction on the quantum state, resulting in, for example, the sudden jump seen for the JC sample.
+By taking the ensemble average of many measurement records however, one recovers the unconditional system dynamics of Fig.~\ref{fig:filterDyn}(a), described in Appendix \ref{app:readout}.
 Our quantum measurement data is constructed by numerically integrating the SME of Eq.~\eqref{eq:syssme} from initial states $\hat{\rho}(0) = \ketbra{0, z}{0, z}$ using QuTip \cite{Johansson2013}.
 Each trajectory $q$ has a unique noise record $\xi^{(q)}(t)$ and thus conditional expectation values $\expect{\hat{O}}^{(q)}_c$ and measurement signal $J^{(q)}(t)$.